 This type of bleeding is often referred to as “break through bleeding,” and is the most common type of bleeding mistaken for a period while pregnant.
 Break through bleeding is usually seen during the first month of pregnancy, but may continue in the first trimester if hormone levels stay low.

 It’s important to note in this case that any bleeding following the first bleed would not occur in a timely, predictable manner like a period.
-It would be sporadic bleeding that will vary in flow.
-Multiple timely periods of bleeding like a period, whether irregular/light for you or not, are very unlikely to be pregnancy bleeding.
+It would be sporadic bleeding with a varying flow.
+Multiple timely bleeds like a period, whether irregular/light for you or not, are very unlikely to be pregnancy bleeding.

 Basal body temping can be a great way to catch such a situation, because a rise in temperature confirms ovulation and prolonged high temps for 16 days can be a way to confirm you’re pregnant, period-like bleeding or not.